 We knew the “old Grist” brand wasn’t serving us well, but we didn’t know what we were going to evolve into.
 Upstatement asked us the right questions that helped us get to that answer.Christian Skotte Director of Innovation and Growth at Grist

-We emerged with a custom-drawn logotype, updated art direction, and new content strategy, all hosted on a redesigned WordPress VIP platform that makes it easier for their editorial team to tell dynamic stories.
+We emerged with a custom-drawn logotype, updated art direction, and new content strategy, all hosted on on a redesigned platform that makes it easier for their editorial team to tell dynamic stories.
 And with a suite of customization tools for their homepage and articles, the site never looks the same for too long.

 We know it takes more than design to drive a great publication — it takes a great community.
 And by developing a new brand, site, and content strategy in tandem, we crafted a platform that considers every aspect a part of the Grist experience.
 Whether it’s a daily greeting of “today’s good news” or unexpected moments of animation, Grist serves you the facts with a side of optimism.
 A voice longtime readers will find familiar, and newcomers will find welcoming.
 Check it out for yourself at grist.org